LeVert returns to form as Nets make final playoff push

 Caris LeVert returning to form as Nets make final playoff push

 The most important is the return to form of Caris LeVert, who has struggled since coming back on Feb.
 8 from a 42-game absence to recover from a dislocated right ankle.
-In their previous two losses to the Trail Blazers and 76ers, LeVert was the Nets’ bright spot, averaging 17 points and 5 assists while shooting .500 from the field (11 of 22) and from three-point range (3 of 6).
+In their previous two losses to the Trail Blazers and 76ers, LeVert was the Nets’ bright spot, averaging 17 points and five assists while shooting .500 from the field (11-for-22) and from three-point range (3-for-6).

 Call it a small sample size, but if LeVert maintains that pace, it will provide a major boost.
 In Philadelphia, LeVert was especially effective teaming with Rondae Hollis-Jefferson coming off the bench as a small five-man.